FoodSpring-Ltd/foodspring/README.md

     - CRUD Discount **(Admin only)**
     - Manage user's orders **(Admin only)**
     - Checkout and payment using any of payment method provided by [Midtrans](https://midtrans.com)
-    - Enjoy using FoodSpring to discover delicious treats!
+    - Realtime order status update.

 6. **Shutdown:**